 I guess he didn’t share the same optimism.

 But the wedding is a distant memory, a story for another time…

 Today, the day that lingered in my mind like the stench of onion under my nails, is not the wedding day, but the anniversary just before his sudden announcement.

 We had renewed our vows on Valentine’s Day 2009, but on Easter I became very ill from the IV needed because of pregnancy complications; the doctors decided the IV may have been causing more harm than good and pulled it, but I still wasn’t feeling great, I couldn’t get him a gift.

 I remember saying, “We’ve reached the point in our relationship that we don’t have to exchange anniversary gifts to show how much we love each other, right?”

 He laughingly agreed.

-    I wasn’t concerned about his lack of a gift either.
-He was never much of a gift giver, and that Christmas he had outdone himself buying me the candy bar I always teased him about and a Hummel.
+I wasn’t concerned about his lack of a gift for me either.
+He’d never been much of a gift giver, and that Christmas he had outdone himself by buying me the candy bar I always teased him about and a Hummel.
 Those gifts may not seem significant, but they held meaning I’ll explain another time; I adored my husband and was thrilled not only by the gifts but the thoughtfulness and effort he put into them.

 Or did he?